 - Full payment of tuition according to your personal enrollment agreement.

 - A satisfactory grade (85% or higher) on all Learning Experience quizzes.

 - Receive one professional reflexology session from a designated, certified reflexologist, the cost for which is determined by the practitioner and assumed by the student.
 Receive between Modules 2 and 3, and submit by the third module of class, a short typewritten description of your experience receiving on the form provided.

 - Give one reflexology session to the program instructor or a qualified reflexologist designated by the instructor.
 This session can be scheduled anytime after the third module of classes.
 The cost for this is included in the tuition.

-- Submit by scheduled due dates during the program, 24 documented reflexology sessions done outside class.
-Submit 10 documented reflexology sessions done outside class within eight weeks of the end of the classroom hours.
+- Submit by scheduled due dates during the program, 24 documented reflexology sessions done outside of class.
+Submit 10 documented reflexology sessions done outside of class within eight weeks of the end of the classroom hours.
 Master forms will be provided on which to document these sessions.

 Successful completion of the program guarantees both the skills and knowledge necessary to satisfy the testing prerequisites of the American Reflexology Certification Board, and qualifies you for a Professional level membership with the Reflexology Association of America.

 Please keep in mind that states have different (or no) laws governing the professional practice of Reflexology.
 It is in your best interest to familiarize yourself with the requirements of the state in which you plan to practice.